plabayo/rama/README.md

 🦙 rama® (ラマ) is a modular service framework for the 🦀 Rust language.

-Rama is intentionally explicit.
+The framework is intentionally explicit.
 Your network stack is built from services, layers, transports, protocols, and state that you compose yourself.
 That makes the shape of the system visible in the code, instead of hidden behind framework magic or configuration.